apoxnen/markdown-cv/index.md

 `Jul 2014 - Jun 2015`
 __Finnish Military Service__

-I served in Kajaani Brigade from .
+I served in Kajaani Brigade's first jaeger company.
 My military rank is second lieutenant and at the end of my conscription I received the medal for best leader of our class.

 ## Languages